Cabbie DJ night: Idling At Dusk

-Video documents event.
-Synced cab sound systems play music that cab drivers themselves DJ alongside local DJs.
-Cab drivers are primarily Muslim immigrants with a variety of musical tastes.
-The project aims to combat Islamophobia, connect different musicians and local people/businesses while activating the plaza.
+Event description: I synced cab sound systems to play music that cab drivers themselves DJ alongside local legendary club music DJs.
+Cab drivers are primarily middle aged Muslim immigrants with a variety of musical tastes.
+The project aims to celebrate those who occupy the plaza daily, combat Islamophobia, connect different musicians and local people/businesses while activating the plaza.

 Idling At Dusk, 2014.
 Baltimore Penn Station.